microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 - Use a code editor in a code project
 - Keep track of changes with version control
 - Customize the editor for development
+- And by the end of the lesson, you will have written out your own resume site

 ### Prerequisites

 Before you begin, you'll need to create an account with [GitHub](https://github.com).
-Navigate to [GtiHub](https://github.com/) and create an account if you haven't already.
+Navigate to [GitHub](https://github.com/) and create an account if you haven't already.

 ### Introduction